Stranger Things (franchise)

-Stranger Things is a multimedia franchise centered on the popular American science-fiction horror Netflix series created by The Duffer Brothers.
+Stranger Things is a multimedia franchise based on the American television series created by the Duffer Brothers for Netflix.
 The titular series, Stranger Things, debuted in July 2016, attracting record viewership and widespread critical acclaim.
-Set in the 1980s, the original show follows supernatural events in the fictional town of Hawkins, Indiana.
+Set in the 1980s, the original show follows supernatural events in the fictional town of Hawkins, Indiana, United States of America.
 Its blend of government-lab conspiracy, child protagonists, and 1980s pop culture nostalgia has earned praise for its writing, atmosphere, ensemble cast, and homage to 1980s genre films.
 The first four seasons garnered multiple award nominations (including 12 Primetime Emmy Awards) and numerous accolades.

-The franchise encompasses the television, a stage play, planned spinoff series, a line of novels and comics, several video games, and extensive licensed merchandise.
+The franchise includes a stage play, planned spin-off series, a line of novels and comics, several video games, and extensive licensed merchandise.